mcamara/laravel-localization/README.md

 }
 ```

+#### Tutorial Video

-You may want to checkout this [video](https://youtu.be/B1AUqCdizgc) which demonstrates how one may set it up.
+You may want to checkout this [video](https://youtu.be/B1AUqCdizgc) which demonstrates how one may set up translatable route parameters.

 ## Events